Your sculptures are beautiful.

 Or would you prefer something different?

-Could you tell me about yourself?
+Could you tell me about you?

 Would I like to become a bone flower?
 What a wonderful question to mull over...